 I spent so many years flying by the seat of my pants.
 Then, there were those years where I had a plan, a revised plan, lists, and an up to date calendar.
 Can you guess which set of years were the best for me?
-You may be thinking you just do not have the time to stop and figure out an action plan, but time on the front end brings more clarity – not mention clarity – along the way.
+You may be thinking you just do not have the time to stop and figure out an action plan, but time on the front end brings more clarity – not to mention direction – along the way.

-Another school year has begun, and whether you are a freshman, who is just beginning, or a senior, with a job hunt around the corner, it’s a good idea to make or review your action plan.
+Another semester has begun, and whether you are a freshman, who is just beginning, or a senior, with a job hunt around the corner, it’s a good idea to make or review your action plan.
 I am also sure that you have been considering what to do to improve your academic performance or life choices – to keep what’s working and toss out what’s not working.

 It has been said that writing down the plan is a strong first step to actually reaching goals.
 It’s true.
 Mapping things out helps you make a plan and keep that plan going.
 So, while you prepare for your next assignment or test take some time to make a plan for the school year.
 With these 5 steps, you are on the V.E.R.G.E. of great new horizons.